 Here is a list of some of the most popular activities you can do on your last day:

-- 5-hour Catamaran Cruise – Enjoy either late morning or early evening cruise around the island of Palma.
+- 5-hour Catamaran Cruise – Enjoy either a late morning or early evening cruise around the island of Palma.
 This tour has a buffet lunch included, with alcohol available for purchase.
+Check rates & availability!

-- Private Guided Walking Tour – Get an education while being mesmerized by the capital Palma city’s beauty.
+- Private Guided Walking Tour – Get an education while being mesmerized by the capital of Palma city’s beauty.
+I just love a walking tour when I travel solo!
+It is a great way to make friends.
+Check rates and availability here.

 Another idea for your last day could also be to explore the Serra de Tramuntana on the southwest coast of the island.
 If you choose to make a trip to the pine forest, you will need to rent a car.